tomasherceg/dotvvm-docs/Pages/basics-request-context.md

 + `ModelState` property represents the state of the [model validation](/docs/tutorials/basics-validation/{branch}).
 You can report validation errors to the
 UI using this object's `AddModelError` method, or you can use the `IsValid` property to determine whether there are any validation errors in the page.

-+ The `FailOnInvalidViewModel` method checks the validity of the viewmodel and throws an exception if the viewmodel is not valid.
++ The `FailOnInvalidModelState` method checks the validity of the viewmodel and throws an exception if the viewmodel is not valid.
 The request execution is interrupted and the validation errors are displayed in the client's browser (e.g. in the [ValidationSummary](/docs/controls/builtin/ValidationSummary/{branch}) control).

 + `Parameters` property is a dictionary which contains values of the [route parameters](/docs/tutorials/basics-routing/{branch}).